|LabVIEW 2015 Real-Time Module Help|

-National Instruments designed the LabVIEW Real-Time Module to execute VIs on three different real-time operating systems: NI ETS, Wind River VxWorks, and NI Linux Real-Time.
+NI designed the LabVIEW Real-Time Module to execute VIs on three different real-time operating systems: Phar Lap ETS, Wind River VxWorks, and NI Linux Real-Time.
 However, special considerations must be made when working with these real-time operating systems.

-When a VI or stand-alone application runs on an RT target, you cannot execute VIs that modify a front panel.
+When a VI or stand-alone application runs on a headless RT target or if you disable the embedded UI, you cannot execute VIs that modify a front panel.
 For example, you cannot change or read the properties of front panel objects with property nodes because there is no front panel for VIs that run on the RT target.
 The VI still runs on the RT target but the front panel object is not affected and returns an error.
 In some cases, you can establish a front panel connection with the RT target to use some unsupported LabVIEW features.
 Right-click an RT target in the Project Explorer window and select Connect from the shortcut menu to open a front panel connection with the target.

 The following features only work on an RT target with a front panel connection: